Own website for artists and other creative: Why it is so important

 The formerly popular MySpace suffered a similar fate and buried many creative careers.

-In addition, platforms can block them or delete their files and they cannot do anything about it.
-They can suddenly be overhauled by a more successful platform, as it happened when Facebook gained popularity and MySpace wasted.
+Furthermore, platforms can ban you or delete your files, and there's nothing you can do about it.
+You can suddenly be overtaken by a more successful platform, as happened when Facebook gained popularity and MySpace declined.

-They can be sold to another company that may lead things completely differently, e.g. B. was bought by Smugmug a flickr If you have the potential to create a beautiful, impressive website, it is too risky to deliver this to the "moods" of another company.
-It is too valuable resource.
+They can be sold to another company that might run things completely differently, like when Flickr by SmugMug .
+If you have the potential to create a beautiful, impressive website, it's too risky to leave it at the whims of another company.
+It's an indispensable resource.

 You must create your own website and keep it in your possession.